C4ptainCrunch/thesis/source/index.rst

 Under the assumption that the true curve is smooth, we can assume that :math:`c = \sqrt(2) / 2` wins against any value of :math:`c \in [0.2, 2.2]`.
-While this result might be convenient, we don't know if the relation of one agent winning against another is transitive, so while :math:`c = \sqrt(2) / 2` beats every value, we might have another value of :math:`c = \sqrt(2) / 2` that beats every :math:`c \neq \sqrt(2) / 2` by a bigger margin.
+While this result is convenient, we do not know if the relation of one agent winning against another is transitive, so while :math:`c = \sqrt(2) / 2` beats every value, we might have another value of :math:`c = \sqrt(2) / 2` that beats every :math:`c \neq \sqrt(2) / 2` by a bigger margin.
 To have a better intuition it is the case or not, we can also run the same experiment as above but with :math:`c = 1.5` to see if we were not lucky by using :math:`c = \sqrt(2) / 2` the first time.